A113L/Hashcracking/crackers/Readme.md

-This folder contain applications to crack password hashes.
+This folder contain applications to crack passwords hashes.

 sha256sums: